apoorvlathey/ssl-free/README.md

 ## Installation

-0. Make sure you have `openssl` installed
+0. Make sure you have `openssl` installed and using Node 17.6.0+
 1. Clone this repo
 2. Run `npm i` or `yarn`
 3. Create new folder `keys`